mpewlx9/Udacity/Project3/Readme.md

 5. Matrix Factorization

 # File Descriptions
+ - Recommendations_with_IBM-Copy1.ipynb.
+This is the original Jupiter files containing python codes, instructions step by step and initial output.
+ -
 # Reference
 This project is partially referred to some modeling skills and methodologies in https://github.com/tylerzhang77/Recommender-System-with-IBM